 micro-and macrovascular complications of diabetes.

 Since 2012 Professor in diabetic angiopathy at University of Copenhagen.
-Peter Rossing has in epidemiological studies investigated key features of the pathophysiology of the diabetic kidney at different stages.
+Peter Rossing in epidemiological studies investigated key features of the pathophysiology of the diabetic kidney at different stages.
 He has identified several markers for development of diabetic nephropathy; making it possible to predict the individual risk.
 He has been involved in several intervention studies in patients with overt diabetic nephropathy aiming at improving the prognosis.

 He is coordinator of the EU FP7 project PRIORITY demonstrating that urinary proteomics can be used to stratify prevention of renal complications in type 2 diabetes, and the Novo Nordisk Foundation grant PROTON aiming at personalising prevention of diabetic nephropathy.